apoorva11029/netplugin/systemtests/To-Do-List.md

 4. Integrating with k8s.
 5. Error handling for JSON.
 6. Saving logs for tests and net_demo_installation.
-7. Check for net_demo_installation more robust.
+7. Check for net_demo_installation more robust. --- REMOVING NET DEMO INSTALLATION FROM CODE.